rkalz/xbmc4xbox/branches/python27-upgrade/xbmc/lib/libPython/python/Doc/library/urllib.rst

 .. function:: urlopen(url[, data[, proxies]])

    Open a network object denoted by a URL for reading.
-If the URL does not have a scheme identifier, or if it has :file:`file:` as its scheme identifier, this opens a local file (without universal newlines); otherwise it opens a socket to a server somewhere on the network.
+If the URL does not have a scheme identifier, or if it has :file:`file:` as its scheme identifier, this opens a local file (without :term:`universal newlines`);
+   otherwise it opens a socket to a server somewhere on the network.
 If the connection cannot be made the :exc:`IOError` exception is raised.
 If all went well, a file-like object is returned.
-This supports the following methods: :meth:`read`, :meth:`readline`, :meth:`readlines`, :meth:`fileno`, :meth:`close`, :meth:`info`, :meth:`getcode` and :meth:`geturl`.
-It also has proper support for the :term:`iterator` protocol.
-One
+This supports the following
+   methods: :meth:`read`, :meth:`readline`, :meth:`readlines`, :meth:`fileno`,
+   :meth:`close`, :meth:`info`, :meth:`getcode` and :meth:`geturl`.
+It also
-   caveat: the :meth:`read` method, if the size argument is omitted or negative, may not read until the end of the data stream; there is no good way to determine that the entire stream from a socket has been read in the general case.
+   has proper support for the :term:`iterator` protocol.
+One caveat: the :meth:`read` method, if the size argument is omitted or negative, may not read until the end of the data stream; there is no good way to determine that the entire stream from a socket has been read in the general case.

    Except for the :meth:`info`, :meth:`getcode` and :meth:`geturl` methods,